 5. Automated Irrigation Systems

 These systems use timers and sensors to water the garden at specific intervals.
 They can incorporate drip, sprinkler, or other methods, offering convenience and precision.
+Automated solutions are particularly beneficial for projects like rooftop landscaping dubai, where controlled water distribution is crucial.

 Factors to Consider When Choosing an Irrigation System